eliav-lavi/mox-server/README.md

 ]
 ```

-To delete all existing endpoints, call `DELETE endpoints`
+To delete all existing endpoints, call `DELETE /endpoints`

 **NOTE**: in case an undefined endpoint will be called, a special, reserved `492` status code will be returned by mox to indicate this.
 This is done to allow users to define endpoints which return `404` status codes explicitly.

+### Usage Errors
+In case of failure during a call to any of the routes in this section, mox will respond with regular status codes:
+* `400` - in case the error is due to a client error (e.g. a required field, such as `path` or `return_value` was not supplied)
+* `500` - any other error (e.g. some unforeseen server error).

 ## Templating & Dynamic Responses
 Sometimes more sophisticated mocks are required - one might need to build the mocked response dynamically, based on the parameters or request body sent to the endpoint.
 To support that, mox allows the `return_value` to be written as a Ruby [ERB](https://docs.ruby-lang.org/en/2.6.0/ERB.html) template.
 The variables `params` & `body` are exposed by mox to allow access to the query params and the request body, respectively.